lareponse/dashbored/UX_UI.md

 ## The UI Is a Spatial Language

-dashbored does not use navigation.
+Dashbored does not use navigation.
 It uses **position**.

 Every element exists in space for a reason.
 Nothing is decorative.
 Nothing is arbitrary.

-### Spatial Meaning
+### Spatial meaning

 - **Center**
   What currently matters.
 The active focus of thought.